 Additional control over the density of the volume, to control the depth into the volume at which the transparent color is realized.

 Transparent color to read from the volume object.
 It acts as a multiplier to texture the transparent color in the volume.

 - Channel: emit light using a specified emission channel, or using a shader connected to the emission rate or color parameters.

 - Density: emit light using the density channel, modulated by an optional emission channel.

 - Blackbody: emit color and intensity based on temperature, for rendering fire and explosions.

 Emission is the rate at which a volume emits light.
-If a density channel, emission channel or blackbody channel is used for emission, this acts as a multiplier to decrease or increase the emission.
-Alternatively, if no so such channel is used, a shader like volume sample or a procedural texture may be connected to this parameter to control where light is emitted.
+If a density channel, emission channel, or blackbody channel is used for emission, this acts as a multiplier to decrease or increase the emission.
+Alternatively, if no so such channel is used, a shader like a volume sample or a procedural texture may be connected to this parameter to control where light is emitted.